adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 	- BInarized Normed Gradients (BING) [25]
 	- multi-scale combinatorial grouping (MCG) [26].

-###### []
+###### [ objectness method ]
-The objectness method [20] measures the objectness score to distinguish whether a window region belongs to a background or an object.The category-independent method [21] extracts object regions using the graph-cut segmentationmethod and then ranks them to select a well-represented object-region proposal among the overlappedproposals.
+- The objectness method [20] measures the objectness score to distinguish whether a window region belongs to a background or an object.

+###### [ category-independent method ]
+- The category-independent method [21] extracts object regions using the graph-cut segmentation method and
+- then ranks them to select a well-represented object-region proposal among the overlappedproposals.

 ###### []